DaveEWilliams/Python-Experiments/README.md

 ### About Me

-I am Dave Williams, and I am a student at Mississippi State University. **Data Science** is becoming one of my passions.
+My name is Dave Williams, and I am a student at Mississippi State University. **Data Science** is becoming one of my passions.

 My data science competencies include:
 - R